sententia/Cordova-Clone/README.md

 How does it work?
 =================

-Cordova-Clone works by replacing the API objects with it's own.
+Cordova-Clone works by replacing the API objects with its own.
 This means you get a dumbed down simulated version of the API.
 Everything (will be [It's coming... why not pitch in]) from Camera Capture to Device Info.
 It does this by using the Cordova-Clone Server.
 The server is the linkage between the config and cordova-clone.
 It can serve up images and resources to be used during execution which Cordova-Clone mimics as if it is the device.
 This enables you to develop your app as if you're on your device.

 Some quick resources!
 ======================